Before we get into details, I would like to show you two queries (Teradata 14.10):

 cached in memory.
 The size of Spool 1 is estimated with low confidence to be 120,493 rows (4,337,748 bytes).

-The explain plan reveals that the Optimizer uses the statistics in column “TheCol”.
-The estimation is of type “low confidence”, and the estimated number of rows is close to reality (you have to believe me, the selected number of rows is about 122,000).
+The explain plan indicates that the Optimizer utilizes statistics found in “TheCol” column.
+The estimation is of “low confidence” type, and the projected number of rows closely approximates the actual number of 122,000.

 Conclusion:

-If you query closed ranges with a few values, better use the IN(val1,…,valn) variant.
-This allows the Optimizer to use the statistics.
+To optimize the query for closed ranges with limited values, use the IN(val1,…,valn) variation.
+This enables the Optimizer to utilize the statistics.

 Teradata Tuning with Expression Statistics